industrial-edge/iectl-workflow/docs/installation.md

 ### Clone repository and prepare the environment

-1. Clone this repository to your linux device where IECTL is installed.
+1. Clone this repository to your Linux development environment where IECTL is installed.
-2. Go to the [src](../src) folder and prepare a file structure like this (in case some folders are missing, create them):
+2. Go to the [src](../src) folder and prepare a file structure like displayed below.
+Folders `workspace` and `onboarding-file` are missing, please create these empty folders in your development environment.

     ```txt
     src/